-People are intrigued by Taos NM.
+People are intrigued by Taos New Mexico.
+The town has a rich history from the Taos Pueblo which dates back at least a millennium to a rich art scene that goes back over 100 years.
 For some travelers, it’s a destination, for people visiting Santa Fe, it’s often a day-trip or even an overnight.
 We have been visiting and writing about Taos for years, seeing the sites that we’ve learned about from tourism sources, travel guides, magazine and newspaper articles and the Internet.
-On a recent visit to Taos we were fortunate to get a tour from a local who took us off the beaten path.
+On a recent visit to the historic town we were fortunate to get a tour from a local* who took us off the beaten path in Taos.

 We started our tour at San Francisco de Asis, a church in Ranchos de Taos that has been memorialized by countless artists and photographers including Georgia O’Keeffe and Ansel Adams.